Skip to main content

 Note

-• Identity which segments have been blocked from further platform activation.
+• Identify which segments have been blocked from further platform activation.

 • Plan the creation of new, compliant segments when you still want to reach similar audiences on the platform.